 - If you or others around you used multiple asbestos-containing products, some or all of their manufacturers could be liable.
 This could increase your chances of a larger recovery.

-- If you served in the U.S. military, asbestos-containing product manufacturers who sold goods to the military could be added to the suit.
+- If you served in the United States military, asbestos-containing product manufacturers who sold goods to the military could be added to the suit.

 - Mesothelioma claims are made against the manufacturers of asbestos-containing products, not the U.S. military or U.S. government.